Saadhaider07/gikibazarold/README.md

 # gikibazar
 A semester project for DataBase Management Systems.
-This is an online buy/sell app for GIK Institute.
+This is an online buy/sell app for students of GIK Institute.